localstack/docs/content/en/user-guide/aws/ec2/index.md

 (Add Libvirt setup, KVM/QEMU installation and socket mounting info)

 #### AMIs

 (Talk about the bring-your-own-image model, storage pools, volumes)

 #### Instances

 (Describe virtual domains)

 #### Networking

 (Talk about the methods of accessing the instance)

 #### Elastic Block Stores

 (Describe volumes)

+#### Instance Metadata Service

+The Libvirt VM manager does not support the Instance Metadata Service.
+Please express your interest for this feature in [this](#TODO) backlog issue.

 #### Operations